 SAHA - digital interventions for refugee mental health problems

-Detecting and treating mental health problems for refugees - development of and research on digital tools for the assessment and treatment of anxiety, depression, post-traumatic stress, sleep problems and migration-related mental health problems.
+Detecting and treating mental health problems for refugees: the development of and research on digital tools for the assessment and treatment of anxiety, depression, post-traumatic stress, sleep problems and migration-related mental health problems.

 The world has more people fleeing war, violence, and persecution than ever before, and mental health problems for those fleeing is widespread.
 Research shows that refugees and migrants do not get access to the help they need due to barriers linked to language, stigma around mental illness, lack of access to effective tools for assessment and treatment, and aggravating circumstances within the healthcare system.

-A first pilot study in Dari/Farsi was conducted in 2021 and the results were published in Internet Interventions the following year (Lindegaard et al. 2022).
-Another pilot study, this time for Arabic-speaking refugees, has also been conducted and the results have been submitted for publication.
-A second study in Dari/Farsi, with adjustments in content and structure based on lessons learned from the first pilot study on the target group, started in the spring of 2023 with the recruitment of participants from all over the world, including Sweden.
-An additional study on Arabic-speaking refugees and migrants will also be carried out during the year.
+A first pilot study in Dari/Farsi was conducted in 2021 and the results were published in Internet Interventions the following year.
+The manuscript for a second pilot study in Dari/Farsi, with adjustments in content and structure based on lessons learned from the first pilot study on the target group is in preparation.

 Research presentation